Special price through June 14

 About the wine:

-A juicy fruit profile in this Marat des Bois, with strawberry and sugar notes that give the wine a seductive, sweet character.
-The palate is smooth, with lovely winey character and power.
-It’s a shame that the juice is overshadowed by the final dosage; the wine is substantial, but relies too heavily on sweetness.
+A juicy fruit profile with this Marat des Bois, a strawberry-sugar blend that gives the wine a seductive, sweet character.
+The palate is pleasant, with lovely vinous character and power.
+It’s a shame that the juice is overshadowed by the final dosage; the wine is solid, but relies too heavily on sweetness.

 About the estate: